jsears4585/geo-build-2/readme.md

 - ~~Make answers full width~~
 - ~~Create game allows a user to pick a country and the program randomizes answers~~
 - ~~Create game countries render with flags and are toggleable~~
+- ~~User shouldn't be allow to begin game until all countries have been loaded into the game container~~
+- ~~Move timeout bar from player's controller to main game display, switched from Progress bar to timer~~
+- ~~Add Select a Game fuzzy search~~